stevechctw/cvDetect/README.md

 # cvDetect : simple OpenCV detections for R
-simple R package for OpenCV face/hand/finger detection demo, with the help of Rcpp package.
+Simple R package for OpenCV face/hand/finger detection demo, with the help of Rcpp package.
+Currently Windows only.

 (Also check http://steve-chen.tw/?p=737  (Traditional Chinese page) )